 - Explore the magical gardens in and around Marrakech

 - Shop til you drop!
-Discover the exclusive boutiques as well of course, the myriad of souks
+Discover the exclusive boutiques as well labyrinthine souks

-There are plenty of festivals and celebrations in Morocco that will only enhance your stay in this fascinating country.
-Religious festivals are dictated by the lunar calendar so vary every year, but we have also outlined some of the more popular festivals that are well worth a visit.
+Festivals and celebrations in Morocco will only enhance your stay in this fascinating country.
+Religious festivals are dictated by the lunar calendar so vary every year, but here are some festivals that we think are well worth a visit.

 Almond Blossom Festival